STS 2020 Theme: “A Vision to Dominate Future Competition with Precision Effects from the Undersea Domain”

 Session Chair: Alex Erving, HII-Newport News

-Assistant Session Chair: Dave Knapp, HII-Newport News
+Assistant Session Chair: CAPT Dave Knapp, USN, Ret., HII-Newport News

 The Navy faces a critical challenge in upgrading an aging attack submarine fleet with future blocks of the VIRGINIA Class as well as building the SSN(X) fleet.
 As warfighters continue to seek improved capabilities to dominate in a new era of Great Power Competition, future SSN designs will still need to compete for the finite resources available.
 The pressure to maximize the relevance of our future SSNs will be greater than ever.
 While advances in technology have significantly improved the capabilities of today’s submarines, these improvements have come with a corresponding cost, to the point where the projected cost in real dollars for a Block V SSN is quadruple that of a 1960s STURGEON class SSN.
 The entire shipbuilding community must understand the impact of cost, requirements and capabilities driving future design.
 Topics of interest include, but are not limited to, the following: Unmanned technological alternatives, cyber resiliency, dual use technology, design innovation, flexibility and modularity, cost saving opportunities, cost benefit analysis of requirements, and payload module advancements.